-- (A) The term "dishonest conduct" as used herein means wrongful acts committed by a lawyer in the manner of defalcation or embezzlement of money, or the wrongful taking or conversion of money or property including those instances where an advance fee was not refunded when the contracted-for services were not rendered. - (B) If a lawyer accepts a fee while disciplinarily suspended or disbarred, the lawyer may be deemed to have done so with no intent to render the services sought. - (C) The dishonest conduct must have occurred in Texas.
+- (A) The term "dishonest conduct" as used herein means wrongful acts committed by a lawyer in the manner of defalcation or embezzlement of money, or the wrongful taking or conversion of money or property including those instances where an advance fee was not refunded when the contracted-for services were not rendered. - (B) If a lawyer accepts a fee for professional legal services while disciplinarily suspended or disbarred, or after having resigned from the practice of law in the State of Texas, the lawyer may be deemed to have done so with no intent to render the services sought. - (C) The dishonest conduct must have occurred in Texas.